MyTooliT/ICOtronic/Documentation/Development.md

 ##### Extended Tests {#development:section:extended-tests}

-The text below specifies extended manual test that should be executed before we [release a new version of ICOc](#development:section:release).
-Please note that the tests assume that you use more or less the [default configuration values](https://github.com/MyTooliT/ICOc/blob/main/mytoolit/config/config.yaml).
+The text below specifies extended manual test that should be executed before we [release a new version of ICOtronic](#development:section:release).
+Please note that the tests assume that you use more or less the [default configuration values](https://github.com/MyTooliT/ICOtronic/blob/main/icotronic/config/config.yaml).

 ###### Check the Performance of the Library